AAAI-20 Demonstrations Program

 Submission and Review Process

 Authors are required to submit two items: (1) a 2-page short paper describing their system, formatted in AAAI two-column style, and (2) a video (of duration up to 10 minutes) of the proposed demonstration.
-Slides are also permitted in lieu of video, but greater weight will be given to submissions accompanied by videos.
+A video consisting of slides is permitted in lieu of a demonstration that shows the proposed submission in a deployed or running state, but greater weight will be given to submissions accompanied by actual videos of the system or its demonstration plan.
 The paper must present the technical details of the demonstration, discuss related work, and describe the significance of the demonstration.
 The paper must contain unpublished work.
 If accepted, authors will be required to transfer copyright of their paper to AAAI.
 For more information on the AAAI style, please download the AAAI Press author kit.

 Final decisions will be accompanied by detailed reviews.
 Submissions will be judged for clarity, the significance of the proposed demonstration, and its relevance to the AI community.
-The Demonstrations Program Chair reserves the right to reject submissions if the submissions not relevant for this track.
+The Demonstrations Program Chairs reserve the right to reject submissions if the submissions are found to be irrelevant to or otherwise unqualified for this track.

 Demonstration participants are welcome to exhibit and distribute additional material, such as videos running on a dedicated console, scientific papers, pamphlets, and noncommercial brochures.
 Such ancillary materials need not be submitted for review.

 At least one member of every demonstration must register for and attend AAAI-20.
-The conference registrant will be responsible for building the exhibit.
+The conference registrant will be responsible for building the exhibit at the demonstration venue.

 Researchers and practitioners showing a demonstration are required to bring all necessary equipment and material for the successful operation of their exhibit.
 AAAI will provide shipping instructions, if needed, for the delivery of material to the conference site.
 Each demo program participant will be provided with one 6-foot draped table, one monitor, and one poster board, as well as electrical and internet access.
 Special electrical connections must be arranged through the Demonstrations Program Chair no later than 60 days prior to the start of the conference.